kdqed/covid19tree/README.md

 # covid19tree

-This project is an attempt to form a tree of all obtained nCOV samples.
-Data will be pulled from the NCBI COVID19 Repository.
+This project is an attempt to form a phylogenetic tree of all obtained nCOV samples.
+Data will be pulled from the [NCBI COVID19 Repository](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/).

+Under Construction.